api-platform/docs/deployment/minikube.md

 eval $(minikube docker-env)
 ```

-Now any `docker` command you run in this current terminal will run against the docker inside minikube cluster.
+Now any `docker` command you run in this current terminal will run against the Docker Engine inside the minikube cluster.
 For detailed explanation and instructions for Windows [visit official minikube documentation](https://minikube.sigs.k8s.io/docs/handbook/pushing/#1-pushing-directly-to-the-in-cluster-docker-daemon-docker-env).

 Build the images in minikube: